Laboratoire-de-Chemoinformatique/Synto/README.rst

     cd Synto/
     poetry install --with cpu

-If Poetry fails with error, possible solution is to update bashrc file with the following command:
+If Poetry fails with error, a possible solution is to update the bashrc file with the following command:

 .. code-block:: bash